Bearded Dragon Care 101

 • The length of your bearded dragon’s enclosure should be 3 times the length of the dragon.
 A baby dragon will quickly outgrow a smaller enclosure, so many pet owners choose to start with a large 75- to 125-gallon terrarium.
 You can use a divider to make the space smaller and less overwhelming for a baby dragon until he reaches his adult size.

 • Avoid acrylic, which is easily scratched—your dragon will scratch at the glass and, over time, the glass will become clouded and need replaced.

 • Never use a glass-top; instead, install a high-quality screen.
 A glass-top will keep the important UVA and UVB rays from the cage lighting from reaching your bearded dragon.

 • Choose your enclosure’s substrate with care.
 Consider using newspaper, paper towels or reptile carpet.
-Some adult bearded dragons can use playground sand, but a word of caution—some types of sand can be deadly to bearded dragons when digested.
+Avoid sand as it can be deadly to bearded dragons when digested.
 Because the dragon cannot digest the sand, it becomes impacted, causing a blockage in the dragon’s digestive tract that cannot be treated.

 • Lighting is key!
 Make sure you have all necessary lights and heat sources in place, as detailed in the next section.